stevedsun/stevedsun.github.io/posts/2022/implementing-prometheus-exporter-for-fluentbit/index.md

 fluent-bit -v -e ./out_prom_exporter.so -i cpu -o promexporter
 ```

 That's all steps to implement a customized Fluent-bit Prometheus exporter plugin.
-See more details, please go to Github repo <https://github.com/stevedsun/fluent-bit-output-prometheus-demo>.
+To see more details, please go to the Github repo https://github.com/stevedsun/fluent-bit-output-prometheus-demo>.